Hezkore/m2stp/README.md

 ## Usage
 * Navigate to 'tests' in your 'm2stp' folder
-* Compile and run any of tests
+* Compile and run any of the tests